For any local business, reaching out to potential clients in the area is crucial for success and growth.

 1. Embed Google Maps on the About Page

-You’ll want potential clients and Google to know where your business is specifically located.
-For that, it’s important to allow people to find your business on Google maps.
-So, hit the little dropdown menu in the top left corner of the map screen and click on “share or embed map” to get an embed code.
+You’ll want potential customers and Google to know where your business is precisely located.
+Allowing people to find your business on Google Maps is essential.
+So, hit the little dropdown menu in the top left corner of the map screen and click “share or embed map” to get an embed code.
 You can then embed the map on your website’s contact or directions page.

 2. Use Location-Focused Keywords